-Provisional Hearing: For purposes of Article 7.10, an expedited abbreviated hearing occurring prior to a hearing under Article 8 that provides the Athlete or other Person with notice and an opportunity to be heard in either written or oral form.
+Provisional Hearing: For purposes of Article 7.3.3, an expedited abbreviated hearing occurring prior to a hearing under Article 8 that provides the Athlete or other Person with notice and an opportunity to be heard in either written or oral form.

-[Comment: A Provisional Hearing is only a preliminary proceeding which may not involve a full review of the facts of the case.
+[Comment: A Provisional Hearing is only a preliminary proceeding that may not involve a full review of the facts of the case.
 Following a Provisional Hearing, the Athlete or other Person remains entitled to a subsequent full hearing on the merits of the case.
-By contrast, an "expedited hearing," as that term is used in Article 7.10.3(b), is a full hearing on the merits conducted on an expedited time schedule.]
+By contrast, an 'expedited hearing,' as that term is used in Article 7.3.3, is a full hearing on the merits conducted on an expedited time schedule.]

 Provisional Suspension: See Consequences of anti-doping rule violations, above.

-Publicly disclose or publicly report: See Consequences of anti-doping rule violations, above.
+Publicly Disclose (or Public Disclosure): See Consequences of anti-doping rule violations, above.